jdevfullstack/PureBasic/README.md

 object-oriented programming.
 And that is great.
-Other BASIC dialects added new functionalities, including those that were not meant to be for a BASIC language.
+Other BASIC dialects added new functionalities, including those that were not meant to be for the BASIC language.

 The reason why I am using this is to feel the BASIC language back then.
 And that is great, because when you want to do some